High School Students

 • High School Credit (10 semester hours / 1 Carnegie Unit)

-Eligibility: All students 15 years of age and older and that are enrolled in an Adventist academy in the North American Division of Seventh-day Adventists.
+Eligibility: All students 15 years of age and older who are enrolled in an Adventist academy in the North American Division of Seventh-day Adventists.

 • College Credit (6 semester credits / 9 quarter credits)